 Natalia Almada: It is a strong, ethical question: when can you film your children?
-For me, there was a clear line because my children are acting here, in a way.
+There was a clear line for me because my children are acting here, in a way.
 Except for a single shot, where Elias is giving his first steps, they were aware we were making a movie together.
-It’s not that we are shooting them in their daily life and we are using them.
+It’s not that we are shooting them in their daily life, and we are using them.
 I think that’s a very important difference.
 Some other people film and shoot their kids in other ways, and I don’t mean they are necessarily wrong about it.
 But I do feel it’s an important difference.

 Little man, what now?: the future awaits in "Users" / Photo courtesy of Icarus Films.

 Popflick: This movie feels like a family enterprise.
 Your children appear on camera.
 Your husband, David Cerf, is the Cinematographer, and your brother-in-law, Bennet Cerf, is the composer.
 Is it harder or easier to work with family?